-The world has presented us with enormous healthcare challenges this year.
+The world has presented us with enormous healthcare challenges.
 So, it is no wonder that vaccine scientists won Time Magazine’s Heroes of 2021.

 Merck has published that their antiviral pill, molnupiravir, can significantly reduce hospitalization and death among people with COVID-19 by half.
 It is the first oral pill of its kind and has already been approved for use in the United Kingdom, and in the U.S. under emergency-use authorization.
 Pfizer’s oral protease inhibitor has also just been approved and appears to provide better protection in preliminary experiments.